piyush-pathak-3004/CSES_SOLUTIONS/README.md

 # CSES_SOLUTIONS
-These are the list of question I have solve from CSES
+These are the accepted code of CSES questions that I have solved.